 With a TCP based application, this is not a huge issue as the TCP protocol will send corrections for lost packets, however if the data did get to the target device but your laptop did not manage to copy it, then you have an issue.
 You can think the packet was lost, when actually it got through, complicated stuff!

 At the bottom of the Wireshark capture is the first clue, a counter that is part of the NIC card drivers, which notes that there was a frame to be read, but the buffer had not been emptied yet, hence its discarded or dropped, see below.

 There are better clues to the situation if you can use the Wireshark filters.
 This is where the Wireshark community are very helpful in posting tips on how to get the best from the tools.
 Applying the following filter before you analyse the capture will highlight the missing parts of the TCP threads in your capture.

 Even more information can be seen in the capture itself.
 The screen shot below shows that Wireshark has seen an ACK for a frame it never registered, so the end device is OK but your capture is not, confusing!
 This is something we see a lot when peoples send us their captures to look at.

 Another area to be aware of is the accuracy of the time stamping.
 Wireshark can show you to 6 decimal places in each second when the packets turned up, but this is only as accurate as the NIC and its driver.
 This is where laptops are acceptable to closer to 2 decimal places and the rest is pretty meaningless.
 If you need greater accuracy than this, you need a dedicated hardware capture solution, period.

-How you can improve the performance of your laptop to capture packets
+How can you improve the performance of your laptop to capture packets?

 If you really are suffering from dropped packets and missing segments, there are a few things you can do to help.